Hannah-Sten/PP2LAL2PP/docs/Language Features.md

 }
 ```

-*functionName* this is the name of the function and must be unique and not be "main".
+*functionName* this is the name of the function and must be unique and can neither be "main", "init" or "exit".

 *argN (optional)* is a list of arguments seperated by a comma.
 You can have as many arguments as you like.
 If you don't want to have arguments you must leave the space between the parenthesis blank like `()`.